OXID-eSales/oxapi-documentation/authorization.rst

 This request must have the `HttpOnly` fingerprint cookie set during login.
 If both the token and the fingerprint-fingerprintHash pair are correct the client will receive a new `accessToken` in the response payload, containing a new `fingerprintHash` claim to go with a newly set `fingerprint` cookie.
+As always, for testing, you can manually decode the access token at `jwt.io <https://jwt.io>`_.

 **Response:**